Tech

 January 4, 2014

 In 2014, the hosted PBX industry gained more clarity on key technologies, with virtualization becoming crucial.
-It allows several servers to run on the same hardware, making the process faster and more efficient, and offering robust failover mechanisms to maintain service even during hardware failures.
+Virtualization allows several servers to run on the same hardware, making the process faster and more efficient and offering robust failover mechanisms to maintain service, even during hardware failures.
 Unlike traditional services, PBX systems require real-time response times measured in milliseconds, which means virtual machines must have exclusive CPU control.
-Vodia’s multi-tenant solution enables the efficient use of resources, offering a scalable hosted PBX service with minimal disruption, while keeping deployment costs low and allowing rapid expansion.
+Vodia’s multi-tenant solution enables the efficient use of resources, offering a scalable hosted PBX service with minimal disruption while keeping deployment costs low and allowing rapid expansion.

-It is 2014 and we have a clearer picture on what is important in the hosted PBX business.
+It is 2014 and we have a clearer picture of what's important in the hosted PBX business.

-Virtualization is one of the key technologies in the server world, also sometimes referred to as the “cloud”.
-It makes it possible to run several servers on the same physical hardware, making it possible not only to run servers more efficiently, but also automatically set up those servers in a matter of seconds without human interaction.
+Virtualization is one of the key technologies in the server world, which is also sometimes referred to as the “cloud”.
+It makes it possible to run several servers on the same physical hardware.
+This makes it possible not only to run servers more efficiently, but to also automatically set up those servers in a matter of seconds without human interaction.

 When it comes to the PBX and virtualization there are a few things to consider.
 In contrast to HTTP and other services, the hosted PBX demands real-time reaction times in the area of milliseconds.
-This has several important implications that make the difference between a mediocre service and an excellent service.
+This has several important implications that make the difference between mediocre and excellent service.

-Because of the real-time requirements, the hosted PBX virtual machine needs to have exclusive control over the CPU that runs the virtual host.
-That means that practically one CPU core can run one virtual machine.
-This is something that we saw already in 2005 when the pbxnsip project was initiated.
+Because of the real-time requirements, the hosted PBX virtual machine needs to have exclusive control over the CPU running the virtual host.
+This means that practically one CPU core can run one virtual machine, something we already saw in 2005 when the pbxnsip project was initiated.
 It makes it possible to have hundreds of customers running on the same CPU core in a virtual environment.
-Other PBX solutions that are designed as single domain solutions need one virtual machine for each customer, even if there are only two extensions on it.
-This causes a lot higher resource usage and thus higher costs.
-In addition, while we are still using IPv4, it also needs a lot more valuable IPv4 addresses than the multi-tenant solution.
+Other PBX solutions designed as single domain solutions need one virtual machine for each customer, even if there are only two extensions on it.
+This causes a lot higher resource usage, thus higher costs.
+Additionally, while we are still using IPv4, it also needs a lot more valuable IPv4 addresses than the multi-tenant solution.

 Latest Articles